openfisca/openfisca-ceq/README.md

 A [brief introduction to CEQ concepts](./documentation/ceq.md) entering our model is available.

 This package is currently developped to work with the [Côte d'Ivoire](https://github.com/openfisca/openfisca-cote-d-ivoire), [Mali](https://github.com/openfisca/openfisca-mali) and [Sénégal](https://github.com/openfisca/openfisca-senegal) country packages.
-Therefore, the working language here is French.
+The implementation of the comparison of the different countries is described in details in [relevant section](./documentation/multi_country_comparison.md), the working language here being French.

 You can however check the [general OpenFisca documentation](https://openfisca.org/doc/) in English!

 A [detailed (but still WIP) description of the implementation of the multi-country comparison](./documentation/multi_country_comparison.md) is provided.